-Sydney, the whales are coming!
-From May to November each year, more than 40,000 humpback and southern right whales make their way along Sydney’s coastline as they migrate between Antarctica and the Pacific.
-While the gorgeous humpback whales are far more common in our waters, if you’re lucky, you can catch a glimpse of other species like orcas, blue whales and minke whales too.
-So grab your woolies and get your cameras ready, here are 9 of the very best spots for whale watching in Sydney.
+Cooler weather means one thing: the whales are back.
+Each year from May to November, more than 40,000 humpback and southern right whales make their way along Sydney’s coastline as they migrate between Antarctica and the Pacific.
+Humpback whales are by far the most common visitors in our waters, but if you’re lucky, you might also spot orcas, blue whales, or minke whales.
+So grab your woollies and get your camera ready — here are 9 of the very best whale watching spots in Sydney.

 The best whale watching spots in Sydney

-Migration patterns mean there are two distinct phases of whale-watching season.
+Migration patterns mean there are two distinct phases of the whale-watching season.
 Between May and August, the whales head north to warmer waters, with females giving birth to their young in the warmer waters of the Coral Sea.
 Later in the year, from late August through to November, you might catch a glimpse of the south migration, as the new families head back to Antarctica with the young ones in tow!
-Here’s where to watch from.
+Here’s where to catch the action.

 1. Barrenjoey Lighthouse, Palm Beach

-Part of the expansive Ku-ring-gai Chase National Park, the Barrenjoey Lighthouse sits on the most northernmost part of the Palm Beach peninsula in the Northern Beaches.
-The walk up to Barrenjoey Lighthouse is pretty short and easy with amazing views of Palm Beach and its surrounds and lovely lookout spots.
-Once at the lighthouse, you shouldn’t have much problem spotting whales from 100m above sea level.
-The walk takes about 30 minutes with a moderate level of fitness required.
+Set within the expansive Ku-ring-gai Chase National Park, the Barrenjoey Lighthouse sits on the northernmost part of the Palm Beach peninsula in the Northern Beaches.
+The walk up to the lighthouse is short and relatively easy, flanked by amazing views of Palm Beach and several lookout spots along the way.
+From the lighthouse — perched 100 metres above sea level — you’ll have a great vantage point for spotting whales.
+The return walk takes about 30 minutes and requires a moderate level of fitness.

 2. South Head, Watson’s Bay

-South Head is popular for its ocean cliffs, picturesque lookouts and the Insta-famous Hornby Lighthouse.
-It also offers a great opportunity to spot whales in the winter months.
-‘The Gap’ located in the South Head peninsula, is perhaps the best place to see the creatures.
-You can also climb the 113-meter-tall lighthouse to get a glimpse of the resident humpbacks.
-Even if you don’t spot a whale, the brilliant ocean views and the scenic South Head Heritage trail walk are sure to make up for it.
+South Head is known for its ocean cliffs, picturesque lookouts, and the Insta-famous Hornby Lighthouse — and it’s also a prime spot for whale watching during the winter months.
+‘The Gap‘, located on the South Head peninsula, is one of the best vantage points to see these magnificent creatures.
+You can also climb the 113-meter-tall lighthouse for a glimpse of the resident humpbacks.
+Even if the whales are a no-show, the sweeping ocean views and the picturesque South Head Heritage Trail more than make up for it.

 3. Cape Solander, Kamay Botany Bay National Park